EspressoSystems/cape/README.md

 # Benchmarks

-The smart contract `DummyVerifier.sol` simulates the most expensive (in gas) operations of an AAP verifier.
+The smart contract `DummyVerifier.sol` simulates the most expensive (in gas) operations of an CAP verifier.

 Our "implementation" of the Rescue permutation function is less performant than [Starkware's one](https://etherscan.io/address/0x7B6fc6b18A20823c3d3663E58AB2Af8D780D0AFe#code) .
-We provide here the gas and usd cost for one AAP transaction.
+We provide here the gas and usd cost for one CAP transaction.

 ## Local network